zkamvar/isc-proposal/isc-proposal.md

 <!--
 At a high-level address what your proposal is and how it will address the problem identified.
 Highlight any benefits to the R Community that follow from solving the problem.
 This should be your most compelling section.
 -->

+We will enable support for reproducible publishing of non-R languages in The Carpentries Lesson Infrastructure by integrating the Quarto publishing engine into The Carpentries Workbench.
-The Carpentries Workbench is a lesson publication system as a set of R packages that prioritises accessibility and sensible defaults to produce Carpentries and Carpentries style lessons.
+The Carpentries Workbench is an opinionated lesson publication system as a set of R packages that prioritises accessibility and sensible defaults to produce Carpentries-styled lessons.
-Moreover, we provide a non-invasive reproducible workflow based on {renv} in the background for lessons that use R Markdown sources.
-This ensures the lesson content is robust to sudden changes in the R package ecosystem.
-To build our lessons, we use a two-step workflow that first renders R Markdown to markdown with {knitr} and then parses that markdown into HTML with pandoc and {pkgdown}.
+With a modular foundation, The Carpentries Workbench uses a two-step workflow that first renders R Markdown to markdown via {knitr} followed by a step that uses Pandoc to render markdown to HTML templating.

-While this approach works for both R Markdown and Markdown-based lessons, since 2016, there has been an inequity of literate programming in our lesson infrastructure.
-Only R lessons have the ability to dynamically generate output, tables, and figures for their lessons.
-Lessons that demonstrate the shell, SQL, Make, Python, and other languages have output, tables, and figures manually copy and pasted by hand.
-This manual process creates a bottleneck in lesson development that can lead to spurious errors and increases barriers to adoption.

-With the advent of Quarto, which uses a similar two-step model for rendering documents, we propose to replace the underlying engines for rendering our websites from a {knitr}/pandoc-based approach to one that takes advantage of Quarto's polyglot features.
+Because this is a similar model used by Quarto, we propose to replace the underlying engines from {knitr} + Pandoc to Quarto in our modular foundation without affecting the superstructure.

-We have lowered the barrier for others to access our evidence-based approach to lesson design and deployment.
-Because the Carpentries Materials are always open-source, may organisations have used and remixed our infrastructure for their own purposes.
-By incorporating Quarto, we will be able increase the quality of non-R lessons and help strengthen the bridge between languages to enable lessons in other languages and eventually polyglot lessons.
-This will in turn help train future generations of researchers to work reproducibly.
+Our goal is to eliminate the barriers to contribution of lesson materials by increasing the number of lanugages available.
+Moreover, quarto will enable development of lessons demonstrating Python to R, Julia to R, or any other multi-lingual workflow.
+These multi-lingual lessons can demonstrate R's strengths in the context of another language and help promote R to people who would not have previously encountered R.

+By reducing barriers to contribution, more people will be empowered to create educational materials _based on The Carpentries philosophy_.
+These new educational materials will help to usher in a new generation of data scientists and researchers from more diverse backgrounds who will have the confidence and ability to use reproducible research practices to solve future problems.

 ### Detail